NCAR/wrf-python/doc/source/contrib.rst

 3. WRF-Python's tests were written using the standard *unittest* package, along with numpy's test package for the assert fuctions.
-One reason for this is that many of the tests are dynamically generated, and some other testing frameworks can't find the tests when generated this way.
+One reason for this is that many of the tests are dynamically generated, and other testing frameworks can't find the tests when generated this way.
    If you need to use another test framework, that's fine, just let us know in your GitHub issue.